 That's it - You are all set on going back to this race and improving your best time.
 You maybe want to tap on the course knowledge you now have, or take a new attempt to that section where you went through a rough spot.
-Here are some tips on how to plan for it based on our experience, and how to use Waldup to help you with the planning.

 Disclaimer: No shortcuts or magic formulas - Your outcome will still depend on how prepared you come into race day.